Sep. 14, 2022

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Congenital rubella infection classically causes a severe syndrome with multi-organ manifestations encompassing visual, hearing, and neurologic disabilities; it may, however, also present with more subtle findings that can lead to significant diagnostic delays if the treating physician is not familiar with the consequences of maternal rubella infection.
-Although widespread vaccination programs have significantly reduced the global burden of rubella, rubella remains an important pathogen that remains endemic in many regions of the world, and its varied presentation requires vigilance on behalf of health providers.
+Although widespread vaccination programs have significantly reduced the global burden of rubella, rubella persists as an important pathogen that remains endemic in many regions of the world, and its varied presentation requires vigilance on behalf of health providers.

 • Rubella infection rates and risk of congenital rubella syndrome are highest during the first trimester of pregnancy and during primary infection of the pregnant mother.